yale-mgt-656-fall-2023/.github/profile/README.md

 honor code?
-I can think of a few things: 1) blatant copying, particularly in serial; 2) wide spread dissemination  of answers to quizzes or homework assignments; 3) copying from a human in real-time; 4) use of unauthorized resources during the final exam;
+I can think of a few things: 1) blatant copying, particularly in serial; 2) wide spread dissemination  of answers to quizzes or homework assignments; 3) copying from a human in real-time; 4) use of unauthorized resources during an exam;
 5) efforts to thwart faithful grading, such as fibbing about time of submission.
 What's the bottom line?
 We're all adults.
 I want you to learn, I want you to have fun, and I want to faithfully